tari/taricorp.net/content/2017/async-io.md

 MSDN cites responsiveness in GUIs as the main motivation, enabled specifically by dedicated syntax.
 Can be easier than threads as a result, since things look like they block but don't because the compiler does magic under the hood.

+fibers are generally defined as cooperative threads rather than preemptive ones.
+You can avoid unnecessary context switch costs when IO-bound processing might be preempted, but should not run CPU-bound operations on a fiber because you can starve other fibers from doing their IO-bound processing.